Eliminating indecisiveness and letting gamers feel confident with their purchases

 Users stated that engaging thumbnails and images made them more likely to click on a game.

-Word of mouth and recommendations from other people influence decisions.
+Word of mouth and recommendations from other people influence purchasing decisions.

 Low costs or discounted prices